Jinzhou: Tourism

 The Liaoshen Campaign Memorial (辽沈战役纪念馆 (遼沈戰役紀念館)) commemorates the Liaoshen Campaign of 1948.
 It is a large museum that holds and displays over 16,000 pieces of equipment used during the campaign, including rifles, machine guns, mortars, cannons, and tanks.
 It also holds thousands of pictures and documents.
 The best known exhibit inside the museum is the Panoramic Picture Hall, which reproduces the complete Battle of Jinzhou on a rotating circular screen.

 Yiwulü Mountain is located in the west of Beizhen City of Jinzhou.
 It is one of the three sacred mountains in Northeast China.
 Wanghai Mountain is the main peak, with a height of 867 meters above the sea level, and tourist spots such as Beizhen Temple, Shenshui Bridge, Fish Pool, Guanyin Pavilion, Sijiao Pavilion, Kuangguang Pavilion, Lotus Stone, Cloud Pass and Wanghai Temple are scattered throughout the mountain range.

-Mount Bijia is an island in the Bohai Sea south of Jinzhou on which is located a Chinese Buddhist temple.
+Mount Bijia is an island in the Bohai Sea south of Jinzhou and the site of a Chinese Buddhist temple.
 During most of the day, Mount Bijia can only be accessed by boat, but when the tide wanes, a natural causeway connects Mount Bijia to the mainland.
 People can walk to Mount Bijia from the seafront on foot and local people have named this natural wonder Tian Qiao, (lit: Sky Bridge).
 On the top of the mountain there is a tall stone pavilion, which resembles a gigantic pen resting on a pen holder, hence the name "Bijiashan", meaning the "Pen Holder Mountain".

 Guangji Pagoda (广济寺塔 (廣濟寺塔)): The Guangji Pagoda is located in Guta Park situated at the heart of Jinzhou.
 The 72-meter-tall tower is an example of beautiful Liao-style architecture, with thirteen levels in an octagonal shape.
 A quiet temple beneath completes the ancient Chinese setting.
 Visitors will see locals gather for early morning rituals, exercise and various other activities.
 There is no fee for admission to the temple grounds.

+During the winter, a small ice park on the Xiaoling River is set up, and lasts as long as the river is frozen.
+Activities include, riding ATVs on the frozen river, ice skating, ice skating chairs and vehicles, and rubber tyre rides, while being pulled by vehicles.